MarekLas/3city_Property_Values/README.md

 * Cena 1m2 bez VAT [zł]/Price 1m2 - the label column.
 Price for one squared meter without VAT.

 * Zakt.cena bez VAT [zł]/Updated price - secondary data.
-The product of the area of the premises and the price fo 1 squared meter.
+The product of the area of the premises and the price for 1 squared meter.

 * Program użytkowy/Rooms - number and types of rooms.